cosmos/ibc-go/docs/migrations/v5-to-v6.md

 - `UpdateState` updates and stores as necessary any associated information for an IBC client, such as the `ClientState` and corresponding `ConsensusState`.
 An error is returned if `ClientMessage` is of type `Misbehaviour`.
 Upon successful update, a list containing the updated consensus state height is returned.

 The `CheckMisbehaviourAndUpdateState` function has been removed from `ClientState` interface.
-This functionality is now encapsulated by the usage of `VerifyClientMessage`, `CheckForMisbehaviour`, `UpdateStateOnMisbehaviour`, `UpdateState`.
+This functionality is now encapsulated by the usage of `VerifyClientMessage`, `CheckForMisbehaviour`, `UpdateStateOnMisbehaviour`.

 The function `GetTimestampAtHeight` has been added to the `ClientState` interface.
 It should return the timestamp for a consensus state associated with the provided height.